Scary Stories at Fort Watauga kicks off Halloween activities at Sycamore Shoals State Historic Park - NewsBreak

 Kingsport Theatre Guild hires full-time executive director

-KINGSPORT -- John Kaywood, who has been working part-time as Executive Director of Kingsport Theatre Guild for the past year, has been hired full-time to lead the theatre into its next chapter.
+KINGSPORT — John Kaywood, who has been working part time as executive director of Kingsport Theatre Guild (KTG) for the past year, has been hired full time to lead the theater into its next chapter.
 Kaywood is a Kingsport native, born in the Model City in 1991.
-He attended Rock Springs Elementary, Colonial...
+He attended...

 Comments / 0